Demystifying URL Structure: A Comprehensive Guide to Understanding and Interpreting URLs

 If you want to have your own website, one of the first

 things is to think about your domain name.
-The second-level-domain
+The second-level-domain is a

 dynamic value provided by you.